-Vicky walked into her favourite store in London to be stunned by a whole line of Kenyan inspired products and ran around like a crazy woman full of excitement.
-But when she asked the shop assistants if they knew where the products were from, she was met with blank stares and uncomfortable giggles.
-But they did praise that the bags were the best selling the brand has ever had.
+Vicky walked into store’s in London to be stunned by a whole line of Kenyan inspired collections and baskets full of excitement.
+She asked the shop assistants if they knew where the products were from, she was met with blank stares and uncomfortable giggles.
+They did praise that the bags were the best selling product.

-Symbols peace used to communicate their intentions with other tribes, inaccurately pasted on fabric that would have been made from natural resources.
-Then it began to click.
-As the world is moving towards Vegan products and the fashion industry needs to accelerate sustainable, the Kiondo is traditional made from stripping the Sisal plant and ancient techniques used plant- based diet.
+Symbols of peace used to communicate their intentions with other tribes, fabric’s that would have been made from natural resources.
+As the world explores plant-based products and the fashion industry needs to accelerate sustainability, the Kiondo basket is traditionally made from stripping the Sisal plant and ancient techniques using plant- based dyes.

-If we get fashion to collaborate with them, their voices are heard, fashion inherits real solutions and magical stories start to connect society.
+Fashion needs to collaborate with them, their voices must be heard, fashion will inherit real solutions and their stories start to connect society.